hushpuppiesss/hushpuppiesss/README.md

 - cybersecurity and game development!

 - 🌱 i’m currently learning ...
-- playing around with pygame and learning java.
+- java, c++, and playing around with pygame.

 - 💞️ i’m looking to collaborate on ...
 - nothing yet - independently learning at the moment.